 It was a quick visit.
 The two of them discussed dates for the first parent-teacher conference and then I was trailing after my mom back to the parking lot.
 “She seems nice,” my mom said.

 I nodded, my mouth too busy sucking the life out of a LifeSaver to say much.
 My mom held out one hand.
 I peeled back the paper foil that encased the roll of candy, careful to tear off just enough to uncover the next LifeSaver in line.
-I pried at the miniature ring, gone sticky like the top ones always seemed to go, and it came away from its cocoon with a little tick.
+I pried at the miniature ring, gone sticky like the top ones always do, and it came away from its cocoon with a little tick.
 I set the deep, blazing, sun-colored candy in her hand, glad because I knew orange was her favorite flavor.
 And secretly glad because it was also my least, and if I was going to part with one, there was no better sacrifice than the orange.
 But mostly, glad because I had no doubt that I was going to love being a kindergartener.
 I tucked the roll of LifeSavers back into my yellow box and reminded myself to eat the rest before the first day of school.